wvu-navLab/corenav-GP/VIO Analysis/README.md

 The VIO solution is generated using ROS Wrapper for Intel® RealSense™ Devices https://github.com/IntelRealSense/realsense-ros

 Each figure provides a DGPS solution, filter estimation (corenav-GP solution), 2D Dead Reckoning (only WO and IMU heading).
 The Google Map representation of the ground truth (DGPS) solution is provided to visualize the low-feature environment (Point Marion, PA, Ashpiles Mars Analog Environment).
+Solution accuracy values are given for the corenav-GP implementation.

 ## Scenario 1
 <p align="center">